Vietnam Investment Law 2025 updates | Procedures & Keys reforms by TRAN & CO. Attorneys

 Processing time: Within 15 working days from submission of a complete application.

-The 2025 Amendment to the Vietnam Investment Law further strengthens the country’s commitment to attracting sustainable and high-quality capital.
-It refines and expands the framework for investment incentives, targeting projects that align with Vietnam’s long-term development goals.
+The 2025 amendment to Vietnam’s Investment Law further reinforces the country’s commitment to attracting sustainable and high-quality capital.
+This amendment refines and expands the framework of investment incentives, targeting projects that align with Vietnam’s long-term development objectives.

 4.1.
 Types of investment incentives (tax, land, import duty)